-- 1. Participation all class meetings and fully engage in course readings, case discussion, and all class and clinical activities.
-Participation will be evaluated according to the following rubric: - 2.
+- 1. Participation.
+Participate in all class meetings and fully engage in course readings, case discussions, and all class and clinical activities. - 2.
 Readings.
 Read the assigned/agreed upon readings prior to class.
 As you read them, reflect upon their application to your cases or other cases you've observed.
 Engage in shared discussion of the clinical questions, ideas, or applications raised from the readings.